SUNET/simone/README.md

 ### Admin API

-API to control the simulator, for example empty the database, answer all REST requests with a specific HTTP status, delay responses etc. The administrator API is documented in Swagger.
-Start the [simone-example](https://github.com/SUNET/simone-example) Docker container and point your Browser to <http://localhost:8080/openapi>
+API to control the simulator, for example empty the database, answer all REST requests with a specific HTTP status, delay responses etc. The administrator API is documented in OpenApi.
+Start the [simone-example](https://github.com/SUNET/simone-example) Docker container and access the OpenApi description on <http://localhost:8080/q/openapi>

-## Configuration

-Simone uses MicroProfile Config to inject the configuration in the application:

-`simone.base.uri`
-:  The base URI of SimOne, used to reference the SimOne server in the Atom Feed.
-Default value is `http://localhost:8080`

-`simone.dropin`
-: is a special directory that is monitored by SimOne.
-When a new file is discovered extensions are notified and may handle the file in any way they want.
-The default value is `dropin` in cwd.